ase379/gpprofile2017/README.md

 Note: source code must be compiled with Delphi XE or higher, as generics are used.

+The original project gpprof2011 can be found here: https://code.google.com/archive/p/gpprofile2011/.

+It was released under the GPLv2.

 # Introduction #

 GpProfile is a source code instrumenting profiler for Delphi.